 - Individual Development Accounts (IDAs): Also called a matched-savings account, with an IDA, the account holder’s contributions are matched by either private or public money.
 To get this kind of account, there are typically income caps and employment requirements, and participants usually need to complete free financial literacy training.

 Some mortgage lenders offer their own down payment assistance.
 For example, In many states, Chase offers up to $3,000 that can go toward closing costs and down payment needs.
 While this program is just for first-time homebuyers, it does have other stipulations: You’ll need to get a 30-year fixed-rate loan and live in the home as your primary residence.
 You’ll also need to attend a homebuyer education course to receive the full amount.

 The vast majority of down payment assistance is offered to first-time homebuyers.
 Many cities and counties have other housing programs available, but down payment assistance is typically reserved for those who have not owned a home in the last three years.

-Many programs restrict owners of rental or investment properties from participating, so you’ll need to be a first-time homebuyer (or haven’t owned a home in the past three years) and the home should be your primary residence.
-If you’re unsure if you qualify, contact the program before applying.
+Many programs restrict owners of rental or investment properties from participating, so you will need to be a first-time homebuyer (or haven’t owned a home in the past three years) and the home should be your primary residence.
+If you are unsure if you qualify, contact the program before you apply.